-It is quite common practice among larger companies to have a corporate site that ties all products and services together and focuses on promoting a unified brand; and separate websites for each group of products or services that focus on a specific niche of the market.
+It is a quite common practice among larger companies to have a corporate site that ties all products and services together and focuses on promoting a unified brand; and separate websites for each group of products or services that focus on a specific niche of the market.

-For example a company that sells luxury goods as well as cheaper items, may want to market them using different websites.
+For example, a company that sells luxury goods as well as cheaper items, may want to market them using different websites.

 The size of your website at the time of launch should be based on the number of products or services you offer and the strength of your competition.
 It should at least consist of the following 15 pages:

 - Products/Services Summary (with at least 4 sub-pages that focus on different aspects of your product or service)

 - Blog (with at least 1 article linking to your products/service pages)